edelstone/GTreasury/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Public server
+A successful merge will automatically trigger a build and deploy process to a public Azure server.
+The website URL is `https://gtreasury.azurewebsites.net/`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.